sschertz/test-jekyll-site/_posts/2016-05-23-my-test-post.md

 ---
-layout: post
 title:  "My Test Post"
 date:   2016-05-23 19:53:21
-categories: jekyll update
+categories: jekyll
+tags: [test, welcome]
 ---

 This is a test post for a Jekyll site with a blog.